WHAT IS A GAME JAM?

 WHO IS ORGANIZING the event?

-EA Studio - Industrial Toys are the organizers behind the amazing event.
-With partnerships with various local Pasadena programs, our organizers have brought together an amazing team of developers, mentors, and more for the Rose Valley Jam.
+Local organizations in Pasadena are coming together to promote games.
+With partnerships with various Pasadena programs, our organizers from each group have brought together an amazing team of developers, mentors, and more for the Rose Valley Jam.

 WHEN IS the rose valley jam?